So many kids have dreams of playing high-level Division I baseball but are relatively clueless on the process of getting there.

 A fully funded Division II baseball program has a max of 9 athletic scholarships.
 Division III college programs have 0 athletic scholarships, NAIA programs have 12 and the max a Junior College baseball program can have is 24 athletic scholarships.

 The sad thing is football and basketball have enough athletic scholarships for their third-string guys to have full rides!
-A 50% scholarship in college baseball is a huge offer.
+A 50% scholarship in college baseball is a huge offer, don’t let anyone tell you different.

 You hear all the time from baseball kids and parents they’re on a “full ride.”
 News flash – they are probably lying.
 College coaches have a very tough job trying to divide out their limited allotted scholarships while trying to put the best product on the field.
 I couldn’t imagine sinking 1 full scholarship in to only 1 player.
 If you do that, odds are your team won’t be very good.

-I encourage kids and parents to set your ego aside and don’t be so greedy and for once put yourself in the college coach’s shoes.
-If you are only interested in who gives you the most money, odds are you are choosing that school for the wrong reasons anyway.
+I encourage kids and parents to set your ego aside and don’t be so greedy and try to put yourself in the college coach’s shoes as well.
+If you are only interested in who gives you the most money, you are likely choosing that school for the wrong reasons anyway.

 Baseball is a team sport in a sense.
 If you’re a shortstop and you take a full scholarship from a program, odds are you won’t have a very good pitching staff.
 Or your double play partner isn’t going to be very good.